 Getting IT certifications like CompTIA Network+, CompTIA Cloud+ and CompTIA Linux+ early on can help you build a solid foundation of skills to move into the role of solution architect.
 Check out the CompTIA Career Roadmap to see what other certifications can help you become a solution architect.

 Solution Architect Job Outlook

-According to the U.S. Department of Labor’s Bureau of Labor Statistics, the expected job growth between 2018 and 2028 is 5% for solution architects.
+According to the BLS, the expected job growth between 2021 and 2031 is 4% for solution architects.

 Job Titles Related to Solution Architect

 - Enterprise architect